a ridge on the cerebral cortex

 Optional adapter via --storage=notion

-Fundamentally different approach.
-Mem0 and OpenMemory store individual facts as vector embeddings in a database (Qdrant, PostgreSQL).
-You need Docker, a running server, and API calls to retrieve memories.
-They're designed for building AI apps, not for humans.
+Different approach.
+Mem0 and OpenMemory store facts as vector embeddings in a database.
+They're designed as memory APIs for AI apps.

 Those are static files you write and maintain by hand, scoped to a single repo.
-They tell the AI how to behave in that codebase.
-Gyrus automatically extracts and maintains knowledge from your actual work across all your projects and tools.
+Gyrus extracts knowledge from your actual sessions across all your projects and tools automatically.
+They're complementary — AGENTS.md tells the AI how to behave, Gyrus captures what you've decided and built.

-Gyrus currently supports Claude Code, Claude Cowork, Codex, Antigravity, and Cursor.
+Gyrus currently supports Claude Code, Claude Cowork, OpenAI Codex, and Google Antigravity.
 More tools added on request — each one just needs a session reader (~30 lines of Python).
 Contributions welcome.

 curl -fsSL https://gyrus.sh/install | bash